 Can I get the same results by just eating a steak?

 Whole foods will often contain higher levels of protein than a shake, but in most cases will also have a higher fat content.
 A shake in comparison, will be lower in fat, which is why they're often used to promote weight-loss.

 What can I mix my protein shake with?

 In essence, you can be as inventive as you like, just keep in mind some simple info: If you mix your protein powder with water, it will reach your muscles much quicker and thus start repairing sooner.
 If you mix your protein with milk, it will become slow releasing due to the mix of curds and whey in the milk (curds are responsible for this slow release).
 In short, it'll take longer to digest and longer to get to your muscles.

 So by all means, try milk, almond milk, coconut milk, adding it to a smoothie, fruits, veggies – whatever works for you.
-But water get the protein where its needed, faster.
+But water gets the protein where it's needed, faster.

 Can I have more than one protein shake a day?

 How many scoops of protein you have in a day all depends on you, your diet and how much you exercise.
 If you have a protein heavy diet and you're not undertaking much exercise, you do not need to add lots of shakes to your daily routine.
 If you are having a heavy workout in the morning and have a shake before your commute, then have another mid-afternoon with some fruit or veg, all you're doing is giving your body the tools it needs to repair.
 Everyone is different and you should listen to your body, taking into account your dietary needs.

 When is the best time to have your protein shake?

 Protein helps build and repair muscle.
 As with any tissue in the body, muscles are dynamic and are constantly being broken down and rebuilt.
 For muscle to recover, the body needs to make more muscle protein than it's breaking down.
 Having a shake after any exercise will deliver amino acids to your muscles which helps build and repair them.